ms0g/twes/README.md

 <pre>./twebserver -h</pre>

 ### TODO
-Serve static contents such as images..etc
+* Serve static contents such as images..etc
+* Add the other methods HEAD,POST,PUT,DELETE.